 After you submit your Police Information Check, you must report any changes (e.g. criminal convictions or charges) to your program area immediately.
 Any change to your PIC may affect your ability to attend your WIL experience.
 See this webpage for more information about the process to support learners with an unclear PIC.

 The Process

 Potential WIL sites are contacted and coordinated by the College.

-You will be provided with detailed information, including in the WIL handbook and orientation/meetings/workshops, as you prepare for your WIL experience.
+You will be provided with detailed information, including an orientation/meetings/ workshops, as you prepare for your WIL experience.